joseeden/joeden/docs/021-Data-Engineering/021-Database-Design/003-Schemas-and-Normalization.md

                ^
 ```

-This error is related to the 'SUM` function in the `SELECT` statement.
+This error is related to the `SUM` function in the `SELECT` statement.
 When we use aggregate functions like SUM() and also select other columns, those columns must either be included in a GROUP BY clause or used within an aggregate function themselves.
 This ensures that the query knows how to group the non-aggregated data.

 Basically, the `SUM(sales_amount)` is aggregated but `dim_state_sf.state` is not.
 So we need to group the results by `dim_state_sf.state`: